octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

 - `UnitMoverSystem` - Moves units towards their destination.
 - `UnitMoverOverrideSystem` - Sets the `UnitMover` target position to the `UnitMoverOverride` position if it is set.
   - Note: Does not use job system.
-- `SelectedVisualSystem` - Updates a selectable unit's "selected" visual based on whether it is selected or not.
+- `UnitSelectedVisualSystem` - Updates a selectable unit's "selected" visual based on whether it is selected or not.
   - Updates in `LateSimulationSystemGroup` and before `EventResetSystem`.
   - Note: Does not use job system.
 - `FindTargetSystem` - Finds targets for entities within a specified range and updates the `Target` component.
   - Note: Does not use job system.
 - `ShootAttackSystem` - Handles shooting for entities that can shoot.
+  - Requires `EntityPrefabSet` singleton to be present before updating.
+  - Note: Does not use job system.
+- `MeleeAttackSystem` - Handles melee attacks for entities that can perform melee attacks.
+  - Requires `EntityPrefabSet` singleton to be present before updating.
+  - Note: Does not use job system.

+### Buildings
+#### Components
+- `Building`(`BuildingAuthoring`) - Tags the entity as a building and contains data about the building.

+#### Systems
+- `BuildingBarracksSystem` - Spawns units from barracks buildings at a set interval.
+  - Requires `EntityPrefabSet` singleton to be present before updating.
   - Note: Does not use job system.

 ----------------------